GDAOSU/LOD2BuildingModel/README.md

 Python is the only language for software and open-source codes.
 Please refer to the code in ./code/
-./code/SAT2LoD2.py is the software GUI and main function of whole workflow;
-./code/hrnet_seg.py corresponses to Building detection and segmentation;
-./code/building_polygon.py corresponses to Initial 2D building polygon extraction;
-./code/building_decomposition.py corresponses to Building rectangle decomposition;
-./code/building_refinement.py corresponses to Building rectangle orientation refinement;
-./code/building_modelfit.py corresponses to 3D model fitting;
-./code/building_obj.py corresponses to Mesh generation.
+./code/SAT2LoD2.py is the software GUI and main function of whole workflow ./code/hrnet_seg.py corresponses to Building detection and segmentation ./code/building_polygon.py corresponses to Initial 2D building polygon extraction ./code/building_decomposition.py corresponses to Building rectangle decomposition ./code/building_refinement.py corresponses to Building rectangle orientation refinement ./code/building_modelfit.py corresponses to 3D model fitting ./code/building_obj.py corresponses to Mesh generation.

 ## Reference